-1. We need to help our students to become anti-oppressive educators who question commonsense understandings and embrace discomforting learning.
+- I must help my students to become anti-oppressive educators who question commonsense understandings and embrace discomforting learning.

-At the foundation of everything lies my belief in the need for anti-oppressive education.
-Our educational systems, and society in general, are deeply rooted in inequity and are designed to further privilege those who already have a head start.
-In my classes, I ask my students to question their commonsense understandings of the world in order to see what these understandings make possible and impossible.
+At the foundation of my teaching lies my belief in the need for anti-oppressive education.
+Our society is deeply rooted in inequity and is designed to further privilege those who already have a head start.
+In my classes, I ask my students to question their commonsense understandings of the world (i.e., the normative narratives that shape our perceptions) in order to see what these understandings make possible and impossible; this includes working to disrupt and dismantle commonsense narratives related to curriculum, instruction, assessment, and the education system generally.
 It is only by interrogating our own privileges and biases that we can begin to work towards social justice.

 - The best skill I can give my students is to teach them to be adaptable, self-directed, social learners who have a personal learning network (PLN) that they can learn from throughout their careers.

 “Our ability to learn what we need for tomorrow is more important than what we know today. . . .
 As knowledge continues to grow and evolve, access to what is needed is more important than what the learner currently possesses.”

 ~ George Siemens